Virginia is for Restaurant Lovers is pleased to promote food and beverage events around the Commonwealth.

 Thanks for supporting food and drink events and festivals around Virginia!

-This event is held to promote the seafood industry on Virginia’s Eastern Shore and offers fresh, local offerings and signature dishes including little neck clams, raw oysters and clams, clam fritters and strips, single fried oysters, fried fish, steamed shrimp, clam chowder, and more.
+This event is held to promote the seafood industry and mark the arrival of the oyster season.
+Come and enjoy oysters—raw, steamed, fritters, and single fried; clam fritters, clam chowder, shrimp cocktail, salad bar, hot dogs, hush puppies, Boardwalk fries and non-alcoholic beverages.
 Beer available for purchase.
-Live entertainment, Arts & Crafts tent, and Extravaganza Raffle for everyone’s enjoyment.
+Live entertainment, Extravaganza Raffle, and "Best Space" contest for everyone’s enjoyment.
+There will also be a variety of souvenirs available for purchase.
 This is an advance ticketed event that is typically sold out before festival day.
 Order e-tickets online at www.chincoteaguechamber.com.
 Gates open at 10 am for admission and set-up.
 Appetizers served at 11 am and full menu available at 12:00 noon.
 Festival ends at 4:00 pm.

 Our Seafood Festivals are held twice yearly and are located on our Festival Grounds behind our club building at 8784 Guinea Road, Bena, Virginia.
 The Festival Gate opens at 2:00 pm, but NO food or beverages will be served until 3:00 pm.
 Enjoy all the food and beverages that you would like, including: Oysters– fried and on half-shell; clam fritters and clam chowder; fried scallops; fried fish; steamed shrimp; steamed crabs; hush-puppies; BBQ with coleslaw; French fries; cake; ice cream; cheese and wine; soft drinks, water, coffee, beer, wine, and mixed drinks.